Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Numerical analysis

 \subsection{The $bb\bar{b}\bar{n}$ and $bb\bar{b}\bar{s}$ systems}

 Next, we discuss the $bb\bar{b}\bar{n}$ and $bb\bar{b}\bar{s}$ systems.
-Since they have exactly the same symmetry constraints as the $cc\bar{c}\bar{n}$ and $cc\bar{c}\bar{s}$ systems, the number of allowed states is also identical.
-However, in contrast to the $cc\bar{c}\bar{q}$ system, the radiative decay widths of the $bb\bar{b}\bar{q}$ states are negligible compared to their rearrangement strong decay widths.
-For the radiative decay channels, all associated transitions have rather small partial widths, typically below 0.5 MeV.
-In addition, the radiative decay widths of the $bb\bar{b}\bar{u}$ states are systematically larger than those of the $bb\bar{b}\bar{d}$ states.
+Since they obey identical symmetry constraints to the $cc\bar{c}\bar{n}$ and $cc\bar{c}\bar{s}$ systems, the number of allowed states is also identical.
+As illustrated in Figs. \ref{fig-cccn} and \ref{fig-bbbn}, the $cc\bar{c}\bar{q}$ and $bb\bar{b}\bar{q}$ systems exhibit analogous mass spectra.
+This arises from the heavy quark symmetry, which becomes exact in the limit $m_{Q}\to\infty$, leading to identical symmetry constraints for both systems.
+Further, according to heavy quark spin symmetry (HQSS), compared to the $cc\bar{c}\bar{q}$ system, the masses of hadrons with the same light degrees of freedom and spin should approach each other as the heavy quark mass increases in the $bb\bar{b}\bar{q}$ system, resulting in smaller mass gaps.
+In contrast to the $cc\bar{c}\bar{q}$ system, the radiative decay widths of the $bb\bar{b}\bar{q}$ states are relatively smaller.
+This is because the radiative transition amplitude $\mathcal{M}_{M_{J_f}, M_{J_i}}$ is proportional to $1/m_{q}$ ($m_{q}$=$m_{n}$,$m_{s}$,$m_{c}$, or $m_{b}$ denotes the constituent quark mass), and the much larger mass of the b-quark (relative to c-quark) suppresses radiative processes.
+For the radiative decay channels, all associated transitions have rather small partial widths, typically below 2.5 keV.
+In addition, the radiative decay widths of the $bb\bar{b}\bar{u}$ states are systematically larger than those of the $bb\bar{b}\bar{d}$ states, originating from subtle differences in light-quark electric charge.